SaphireFalcon/real_career/README.md

 ## Playing Real Carreer

 This is a mod that replaces the stock contracts.
 The goal is to create contract packs that offer a more real career like experience.
-And combined provide a campaign like experience.
+The pack combined provide a campaign like experience.
 However, at the same time allowing for creative freedom in how to play each contract, and launching other rockets that are not part of the contract packs.
-Though, keep in mind that one needs money to do this, thus make sure that you make enough money with the CP2 contract pack.
+Though, keep in mind that one needs money, science and reputation to progress in the contract packs.
+Some contracts give you money, some give you science.

 ### Looking for contracts